-Since its proclamation as a world heritage site in 2011, Hangzhou is often described as one of the most beautiful destinations in China famous for its West Lake.
-Its West Lake District is rich in cultural and historical sites and has become a tranquil escape for residents and visitors of Shanghai.
-Thousands of holidaymakers and business travelers arrange day trips to Hangzhou as often as possible, to escape the constant chaotic pace that Shanghai offers.
-With Shanghai being only 200 km’s away from Hangzhou, there are many ways to get from Shanghai to Hangzhou, but which is best?
+Since its West Lake’s proclamation as a world heritage site in 2011, Hangzhou is often described as one of the most beautiful destinations in China.
+Hangzhou’s West Lake District is rich in cultural and historical sites and has become a tranquil escape for residents and visitors of Shanghai.
+Thousands of holidaymakers and business travelers arrange day trips to Hangzhou as often as possible, to escape the chaotic pace of Shanghai.
+With Shanghai being only 200 kms away, which is the best route between the two cities?

-For quick reference firstly, this table provides a quick summary of the transportation options, and how each ranks on the import travel criteria: time from point A in Shanghai to point B in Hangzhou, convenience, comfort, cost, safety, and the level of Chinese skills required.
+For quick reference, this table provides a summary of the transportation options and how each ranks on the import travel criteria: time, convenience, comfort, cost, and the level of Chinese skills required.

 From Shanghai to Hangzhou Final Destination

 |Time||2 – 2.5 hrs||1h 15 – 2 hrs

 - English is not common, even in large cities like Shanghai.
 If you don’t speak or understand Mandarin Chinese, using the bus or train can be more challenging and time-consuming.
 Taxi drivers also don’t speak English, so communicating a destination out of Shanghai and negotiating rates can be a challenge.